Multi-sport nordic club based in Squamish, British Columbia, Canada

 The Program Stages

 Bunnyrabbit Program (ages 4-5): an introduction to cross country skiing through organized activity and active play.
+Generally kids are in this part of the program for two years.

 Jackrabbits Program (ages 6-9): a program to develop basic cross-country ski skills in both classic and skate skiing and to instill a lifelong interest in the sport.
+Skate skiing starts on alternate weeks at the J3 level.

 Track Attack Program (ages 10-15): for skiers to become technically competent and to utilize those skills.